mlanza/ai-literacy/201/11-scaling-signal.md

 ### 🧭 Another Use Case: Designing for Better Defaults

-**Prompt:**
-*"Extract all mentions of environment design from* Atomic Habits. *Summarize how surroundings—digital or physical—can be shaped to encourage better behavior.
+> 🗣️ *"Extract all mentions of environment design from* Atomic Habits. *Summarize how surroundings—digital or physical—can be shaped to encourage better behavior.
 Include examples, and focus on practical applications relevant to workplace settings."*

 Your department didn’t expect it—but you got a surprise surplus budget this quarter.
 Not enough to renovate the building, but enough to do something meaningful.
 The directive from above is clear: **invest in your people.** Specifically, find ways to improve the working environment and promote healthier habits across the team.